 Language: allows the user to select the language for the software.

-Currently, English and Japanese are supported.
-Autohide Context Tool Bar: when this box is checked, the context tool bar discussed in section 3.1 Context Tool Bar will become invisible unless the cursor is moved into the top left-hand corner of a spectrum.
-Drag Grouped Panels Together: when this box is checked the context sensitive panels, described in section 3.2 Context Sensitive Panels and subsequent sections that are stacked on top of each other can be moved as a single object, see Figure 18, Figure 19 and Figure 36.
-Tab Bar for Group Panels: When the context sensitive panels are grouped together by stacking them one on top of another, the tabs can be displayed either horizontally or vertically as shown in Figure 36.
+Autohide Context Tool Bar: when this box is checked, the context tool bar discussed in section 3.1 will become invisible unless the cursor is moved into the top left hand corner of a spectrum.
+Drag Grouped Panels Together: when this box is checked the context sensitive panels, described in section 3.2 and subsequent sections that are stacked on top of each other can be moved as a single object, see figures 17, 18 and 33.
+Tab Bar for Group Panels: When the context sensitive panels are grouped together by stacking then one on top of another, the tabs can be displayed either horizontally or vertically as shown in figure 33.

-Figure 36: Alternative arrangements of grouped panels.
+Figure 33: Alternative arrangements of grouped panels.